santerencemanyike/kobliat-mini-router/README.md

 ## Kobliat Mini Router — Run & Populate (detailed)

-This section explains how to run the app locally (direct or Docker), prepare the environment, run migrations, and populate data by calling the webhook endpoint (the curl example you provided is included).
+This section explains how to run the app locally (direct or Docker), prepare the environment, run migrations, and populate data by calling the webhook endpoint.

 Prerequisites